k2view-academy/K2View-Academy/articles/TDM/tdm_gui/07_tdm_gui_environment_overview.md

 # TDM Environments Overview

 The TDM can create tasks that are executed in TDM environments.
+Each environment reflects a physical environment such as a production environment or testing environments.
+In addition the TDM has a **dummy environment** named **Synthetic** to support a generation of [synthetic entities] by TDM tasks.
 Each environment must be defined in the following TDM components:

 - Fabric, set the [interfaces connection details and Globals values](/articles/25_environments/01_environments_overview.md) for each environment.
 - TDM Portal, set the following for each environment: